mensetsu/backstage-challenge/README.md

 - **Q8:** Where it needs to be changed and why?

 The route for the `ScaffolderPage` needs to be updated in App.tsx to update the target page.
-Also, the `SideBarItem` in Root.tsx needs it's `to` to be updated so the sidebar will be correctly linked to the scaffolder.
+Also, the `SideBarItem` in Root.tsx needs it's `to` to be updated so the sidebar will be correctly linked to the scaffolder page.

 - **Q9:** Which page is loaded first `Root.tsx` or `App.tsx` and why?